Destroyalldreamers: Other musical projects

 Guitarist Eric Quach is currently working on a solo ambient/drone project started circa 2005 under the name thisquietarmy, which is also the name of Quach's own independent record label.
 He has already released several recordings, including EPs, LPs and collaborations with such artists as Aidan Baker, notably from Toronto's drone metal band Nadja, with whom Quach has participated in a European Tour in 2009.

 Since her departure from the band in late 2006, Michèle Martin has been working on her own self-proclaimed "classical romantic electronica" project Dianes in Danger, in which she plays most instruments, with the help of programmer/sound manipulator Erroir.
-She has also had guests of the Orchestre Métropolitain du Grand Montréal perform on some of her recordings.
+She has also had guests of the Orchestre Métropolitain perform on some of her recordings.

 Mathieu Grisé has released a few albums under his moniker Ixe-13, named after the Jacques Godbout 1972 film, and is also part of the collaborative effort Le Chat Blanc Orchestra with Pascal Asselin from Millimetrik.